On the convergence of arithmetic orbifolds: Introduction

 \end{theostar}

+The $1/10$ is not optimal, even with our arguments.
 We note that a solution to Gauss' conjecture that there are infinitely many real quadratic number fields of class-number one would yield such a sequence (with a much better estimate), and actually a good enough approximation to it also does.
-Let us make this rigorous: if $F_n=\QQ(\sqrt{D_n})$ satisfies $h_{F_n}\ll D_{F_n}^a$ for some $0<a<1/4$ then the sequence $M_{F_n}$ BS-converges to $\HH^2\times\HH^2$, with an estimate on the volume of the thin part of the order $D_{F_n}^{1+2a+\eps}$ for all $\eps>0$; in particular an estimate like $h_{F_n}\ll\log D_{F_n}$ does as good a job as the solution to Gauss conjecture would do here. \\
+Let us make this rigorous: if $F_n = \QQ(\sqrt{D_n})$ satisfies $h_{F_n}\ll D_{F_n}^a$ for some $0<a<1/4$ then the sequence $M_{F_n}$ BS-converges to $\HH^2\times\HH^2$, with an estimate on the volume of the thin part of the order $D_{F_n}^{1+2a+\eps}$ for all $\eps>0$; in particular an estimate like $h_{F_n}\ll\log D_{F_n}$ is as efficient as the solution to Gauss conjecture would be here. \\